Rich Kids on LSD

-Rich Kids on LSD (RKL) was a Californian hardcore punk band formed in 1982 in Montecito, California, a suburb of Santa Barbara.
-They were associated with the "Nardcore" scene that evolved out of nearby Oxnard.
-Their music expanded over the years from West Coast hardcore to a mix of hardcore with rock and metal elements.
-This style, along with touring, made them very popular on the European scene, especially among skaters in the 1980s and 1990s.
-Guitarist Chris Rest was the band's only consistent member.
+Rich Kids on LSD (RKL) is an American hardcore punk band formed in 1982 in Montecito, California, a suburb of Santa Barbara.
+Closely associated with the nardcore scene that developed in nearby Oxnard, RKL's music evolved from fast, raw hardcore into a technically skilled blend of punk, rock, and metal influences.
+Their musicianship and energetic live shows earned them a strong following, particularly among European skaters during the 1980s and 1990s.
+Guitarist Chris Rest remained the band's only consistent member throughout its various lineups.

 History

 Formative years

-The initial members of RKL got together at an early age.
-Chris Rest and Bomer Manzullo (sometimes credited as 'Bomber') were playing together and had asked Joey Cape to join as a second guitarist.
-Cape told them he would only join if Jason Sears could be the singer.
-Rest knew Sears from elementary school and youth soccer.
-Cape was frequently unavailable due to being grounded much of the time, so he was eventually left out of the band.
-RKL began playing shows around the area with myriad changes at second guitar and bass positions.
-In the end, Allen 'Alpo' Duncan joined as second guitarist and Vincent Peppars joined as bassist.
-Rest has said, "Bomer soon started writing the majority of the music."
+The members of RKL began playing together at a young age.
+Guitarist Chris Rest and drummer Bomer Manzullo (sometimes credited as "Bomber") initially recruited Joey Cape as a second guitarist, but Cape agreed to join only if Jason Sears could be the vocalist.
+Rest already knew Sears from elementary school and youth soccer.
+Cape was frequently grounded during this period and was eventually left out of the band.

+RKL soon began performing around the Santa Barbara area, undergoing several changes at second guitar and bass before the lineup stabilized with Allen "Alpo" Duncan on second guitar and Vincent Peppars on bass.
+According to Rest, "Bomer soon started writing the majority of the music."